LJPethig/Project_Dark_Star/README.md

 Text and graphical sci-fi RPG in the 22nd century

-An experiment in building a codebase with the assistance of Grok 4 (Fast)
+An experiment in building a codebase with the assistance of Grok 4 (Fast, free plan) Update (30 Dec 25) Now using SuperGrok (paid).

 To anyone wishing to go down this same dark path of despair and enlightenment.
 I present the GOLDEN RULES as explained by Grok.